garrettstevenkeyes/Matching-Game/README.md

 # Matching-Game
 Memory game where you try to match all the cards

-SO to do this memory game I broke it apart into many small steps (as seen in the comments) I started with selecting the cards and the deck, as well as creating an array for all of the opened crads.
+To do this memory game I broke it apart into many small steps (as seen in the comments) I started with selecting the cards and the deck, as well as creating an array for all of the opened crads.
 I used pretty detailed comments to outline how to do it.

 Shuffle deck